-Overlooked ugly cholesterol causes heart diseaseJanuary 21st, 2013 in Cardiology /
+Overlooked ugly cholesterol causes heart diseaseJanuary 21, 2013 in Medicine & Health / Cardiology

 The risk of ischaemic heart disease – a disease affecting some 150,000 Danes – is three times higher in persons with high levels of the so-called 'ugly' cholesterol.
 This is the finding of a new study of 73,000 Danes, which is shedding light on a long debate on this topic.
 The results have just been published in the Journal of the American College of Cardiology.